-- Your brain processes the information (which always is a “small” information)
+- Your brain processes the information (which always is “small” information)

 - The connection of the neurons is built

-- After some time, when you have not used the new gained knowledge again, the connection is dissolved – you have forgotten what you have learned
+- After some time, when you have not used the newly gained knowledge again, the connection is dissolved – you have forgotten what you have learned

 Basically, what is learned can be classified as “knowledge”. skills or behavior result from further connections (using the knowledge).